moinakg/pcompress/README.md

 Caveats
 =======
+This utility is not meant for resource constrained environments.
+Minimum memory usage (RES/RSS) with barely meaningful settings is around 10MB.
+This occurs when using the minimal LZFX compression algorithm at level 2 with a 1MB chunk size and running 2 threads.
-This utility can gobble up RAM depending on compression algorithm, compression level, and dedupe being enabled.
+Normally this utility requires lots of RAM depending on compression algorithm, compression level, and dedupe being enabled.
 Larger chunk sizes can give better compression ratio but at the same time use more RAM.

 In some cases for files less than a gigabyte.
-Using Delta Compression in addition to exact Dedupe can have a slight negative impact on LZMA compression ratio especially when using the large-window ultra compression levels above 12.
+Using Delta Compression in addition to exact Dedupe can have a slight negative impact on LZMA compression ratio especially when using the large-window ultra compression levels above 10.